Addieryn/triple-rift/README.md

 ### Design
 - square cards
 - four numbers (?)2 numbers atk/def
-- flippable creatures for attack aode and defense side (possibly a creature token deck and summon cards?
+- flippable creatures for attack mode and defense side (possibly a creature token deck and summon cards?
 - what if there are defending cards and attacking cards and one slots into another for a team kind of build
 - (?)either defense or attack numbers color or symbol coded
 - card effects